garyfnbusey/face_blur_app/README.md

 # face_blur_app
-Python app w/ GUI to select faces to blur from a directory of images/videos.
+Python app w/ GUI to select faces to blur from a directory of **images or videos**.
 Can determine blur strength.
 The blurred faces will not overlap the excluded subject (in my testing)

 ![GUI.png](sample/GUI.png)
 ![GUI.png](sample/select.png)